Team

 Several (related) topics are currently available for Master's or Bachelor's theses (and "Zulassungsarbeiten"):

 Work can be applied, computational, theoretical.
 Connected topics are available.
-If you are interested, please contact Prof. Haupt.
+For further information, please contact Prof. Haupt.

 Wild M., Behm S., Beck C., Cyris J., Schneider A., Wolf K., and H. Haupt [2022]